guipdutra/awesome-geek-podcasts/README.md

 * [Linux Outlaws](http://sixgun.org/linuxoutlaws) - About anything that runs on Linux, about open source software on other platforms and many other things.
 * [Listen and Learn about AWS](http://aws.amazon.com/podcasts/aws-podcast/) - Jeff Barr discusses various aspects of the Amazon Web Services (AWS) offering.
 Each podcast include AWS news, tech tips, and interviews with startups, AWS partners, and AWS employees.
 * [Makers](https://makers.crew.co/) - Unexpected life moments that have had an impact on today’s most influential and experimental makers.
+* [Mastering Embedded Systems](http://embeddedsuccess.com/podcast/) - I have identified four major problems in mastering Embedded Systems: 1.
+Not enough specialists; 2. inadequate design and poor detections of faults; 3. mandatory multi-site approaches are failing; 4. bad mistakes in managing Virtual Teams I'll teach you the know-how and the tools to overcome these challenges.
 * [Mind the Cloud Podcast](http://mindthecloud.com) - The podcast about the developers and companies using the cloud to create the future.
+* [MS Dev Show](http://msdevshow.com/) - THE podcast for Microsoft developers.
+Jason Young and Carl Schweitzer talk about the latest in developer news covering topics such as the Azure cloud, Windows, Windows Phone, Visual Studio, and cross-platform development using the Microsoft platform.
 * [New Rustacean](http://www.newrustacean.com/) - This is a podcast about learning the programming language Rust—from scratch.
 * [Nodeup](http://nodeup.com/) - A Node.js Podcast.
 * [Note To Self](http://www.wnyc.org/shows/notetoself/) - Host Manoush Zomorodi talks with everyone from big name techies to elementary school teachers about the effects of technology on our lives, in a quest for the smart choices that will help you think and live better.
+* [Office 365 Developer Podcast](http://blogs.office.com/) - The only show focused on Office 365 development where we talk to the experts from all over the globe coding on the Office 365 platform.
 * [Open Source System Podcast](http://opensourcesystempodcast.vf.io/) - Latest open source projects and news!
 * [Partially Derivative](http://www.partiallyderivative.com/) - A podcast about Data, Nerdiness, and Beer.
 * [PHP Round Table](https://www.phproundtable.com/) - The PHP Roundtable is a casual gathering of developers discussing topics that PHP nerds care about.